 Dewberry Farm has many options for food.
 There are several cuisine options like BBQ, Hot Dogs, pizza, and more.
 The prices are comparable to what you might pay at the zoo.

 Alongside the meal options are several stands that can cater to your every whim.
 There are snow cones and kettle corn and fried Oreos, oh my!

 And, if none of this works for you, packing lunch is always an option.
 No alcohol or glass but anything else you desire can be wheeled in.
 There is not a place to check them so plan on hauling it around.
 A folding utility cart is probably your best option.
 We saw a lot of people with them.
 They are reasonably priced and you can pick one up anywhere for under $60.

 There were water coolers for refilling water bottles at the red kettle corn barn near Mattie’s Kitchen.

-Admission is a flat rate of $29.95 and includes everything except pony rides & Face painting.
+Admission is a flat rate and includes everything except pony rides & Face painting.
 So, no rationing or having to keep up with tickets!